 The odds for the highest four-man stack to average 25 points per slot (3.5 percent) are considerably lower than the highest two-man (15.3) and three-man (7.8) stacks to do so.
 All the four-man QB stacks that have at least a 1.0-percent chance of scoring 100-plus contain the WR1, and two-thirds contain an RB.

 |Pos.
 Trio Paired w/QB||Avg||% All 25||% 75+ Combined|

 Once again we see the benefits of stacking in that the odds are low that all three players paired with a QB in a four-man stack when he scores 25-plus will all also score 25-plus each; meanwhile, the odds of all four players scoring 100 combined are much higher.

 The RB1 is in the top three four-man QB stacks when the QB scores 25 or more.
-Thirty-one percent of offensive touchdowns in the NFL were rushing scores in 2015, so when an offense erupts for a high number of points, including the RB1 in your stack would give you a good shot at having exposure to every single one of that offense's touchdowns.
+In 2017, 37 percent of offensive touchdowns in the NFL were scored by running backs, so when an offense erupts for a high number of points, including the RB1 in your stack would give you a good shot at having exposure to every single one of that offense's touchdowns.